Migration Guide

 - Apollo Client is now distributed as the

-package (previous versions are distributed asapollo-client
+@apollo/clientpackage (previous versions are distributed asapollo-client). - The

-package includes both core logic and GraphQL request handling, which previously required installing separate packages. - ‼️ The
+@apollo/clientpackage includes both core logic and GraphQL request handling, which previously required installing separate packages. - ‼️ The

-includes React-specific code so it's very important to use@apollo/client/core
+@apollo/clientincludes React-specific code so it's very important to use@apollo/client/coreinstead. - Apollo's cache (

-. - The
+NgModules. - The

-), which previously required installing separate packages. - New Apollo Angular no longer supports the
+apollo-angularincludes now GraphQL request handling (apollo-angular/http), which previously required installing separate packages. - New Apollo Angular no longer supports the

 Update with Angular Schematics